 -Julia Boyes, Actor

 McClain was selected in 2021 to start a new era at Axial Theatre, leading the company out of the pandemic era and into a new one.
-She created two "new" programs based on past programs that have been enjoyed by Westchester Audiences and beyond: Cactus Flowers - a monthly reading of four new short plays in development, Axial Playwrights - One Act or Full length plays driven forward my company members, and Present Tense - a quarterly reading series for finished pieces of writing of all genres focusing on current events followed by an audience discussion.
+She created two "new" programs based on past programs that have been enjoyed by Westchester audiences and beyond: Cactus Flowers - a monthly reading of four new short plays in development and Axial Playwrights - One Act or Full length play development readings driven forward my company members.